Legal and Compliance

 1. Introduction

 This statement has been published in accordance with the Modern Slavery Act 2015 (the “Act”) and in line with the UK government Home Office statutory guidance.
-This statement applies to Resolution Life Group Services Ltd. (“RLGS”).
-This statement sets out the steps taken by RLGS during the year ending 31 December 2024 to prevent modern slavery and human trafficking occurring in its business and supply chains.
+This statement applies to the Resolution Life entities set out in Annexure A (separately and together, “Resolution Life”), each a member of the Resolution Life group of entities (“Resolution Life Group”).
+This statement sets out the steps taken by Resolution Life during the year ending 31 December 2025 to prevent modern slavery and human trafficking occurring in its business and supply chains.
 The statement will be subject to an annual review each year.
 We will uphold all laws relevant to countering money laundering and terrorist financing in all the jurisdictions in which we operate.

 2. Statement

-RLGS is committed to actioning practices that combat modern slavery and human trafficking.
+Resolution Life is committed to actioning practices that combat modern slavery and human trafficking.
 We do not tolerate modern slavery or human trafficking within our business or within our supply chain.
 Our third-party service provider selection and governance policies and processes are designed to help ensure we deal with ethical, credible suppliers who share similar values.

 3. Our Business and Organisational Structure

-History: Resolution Life
+History: Resolution Life Group

-4. Outsourcing, ‘Supply Chains’ and use of third parties
+4. Outsourcing, “Supply Chains” and use of third parties

 5. Our policies and procedures applicable to slavery and human trafficking